coyote333666/meta_doc/README.md

 Verify that you have installed [composer][7], [git][8], [npm (node.js)][9], [yarn][10]
 and, depending on your environment, [docker-compose][11] OR [postgresql][12].

-Verify that you have PHP installed : "sudo apt-get install php" on linux or, for windows, include in [xamp][13]) If you have Windows, do not forget to indicate in the environment variable PATH, the path to access php.exe (for example, C:\xampp\php)
+Verify that you have PHP installed : `sudo apt-get install php` on linux or, for windows, include in [xamp][13].
+If you have Windows, do not forget to indicate in the environment variable PATH, the path to access php.exe (for example, C:\xampp\php).

 [Download Symfony][5] to install the `symfony` binary on your computer and run this command: